wargenng/sendlog/README.md

 [x] - Add in friends list screen
 [x] - Add in a preview screen before edit screen
+[x] - Add are you sure message before delete. (w/ preference for if you want to show again) [x] - Create Session or add to existing Session (default to any session that is already made that day) [x] - Organize homescreen data by (All, Week, Month, Year) [x] - Toast when upload is complete
+[ ] - Add in Sport Climbing
+[ ] - Add in non climbing exercises
+[ ] - Add Bar Graph for climb grades in a session card [ ] - Redesign the session card
-[x] - Add are you sure message before delete. (w/ preference for if you want to show again) [ ] - If user swipes down on screen and previous changes were not saved then prompt the user to save changes [ ] - Favorites
+[ ] - If user swipes down on screen and previous changes were not saved then prompt the user to save changes [ ] - Favorites
 [ ] - Plus and minus for attempts
 [ ] - Edit Session edits all climbs
 [ ] - Modify desktop version
 [ ] - Add a way to connect a Climb to a Goal
-[x] - Organize homescreen data by (All, Week, Month, Year) [x] - Toast when upload is complete
-[ ] - When creating a session, user will be asked if they want to add any friends to that session [x] - Create Session or add to existing Session (default to any session that is already made that day) [ ] - Share sessions with friends
+[ ] - When creating a session, user will be asked if they want to add any friends to that session [ ] - Share sessions with friends
+[ ] - Allow user to make their own locations (delete locations, edit locations, etc)

 ## DATABASE